oroinc/documentation/book/data_api.rst

 the error occurred.
 The most common of such codes are the following:

     -   **400 Bad Request**—The request is malformed, such as if the body of the request contains misformatted JSON.
     -   **401 Unauthorized**—No or invalid authentication details are provided.
-This code can be use to trigger an auth popup if the API is used from a browser.
+This code can be used to trigger an authentication pop-up if the API is used from a browser.
     -   **403 Forbidden**—Authentication succeeded but authenticated user does not have access to the resource.
     -   **404 Not Found**—A non-existent resource is requested.
-    -   **500 Internal Server Error**—The server encountered an unexpected
-       condition which prevented it from fulfilling the request.
+    -   **500 Internal Server Error**—The server encountered an unexpected condition which prevented it from fulfilling the request.

 |
 Example.
-Reqest resulted in error
+Request resulted in error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Request**